ele-ben/functions-experiments/ReadMe.md

 The success rate is provided for each function, together with an estimation of their running-time.
 To implement these functions in one's scripts, given the odds of failure (close to 0) and the average performance of the functions (rather fast), a very sound solution could be to allow an unnecessary high number of attempts, for example 10.
 The functions were enriched by error messages to guide the user through the implementation: these are not supposed to rise when the functions work correctly.
 When errors appear concerning the inputs given to the function, one should follow the suggestions and adjust the input accordingly.
 When the errors warn that the output could not be correctly generated, given this event is very rare, one should verify whether she's using the function in a different way with respect to its original purpose.
-I am available for any suggestion/question/curiosity you may have, please email me at any time.
+Email me for any suggestion/question/curiosity you may have.

 #### [balanceTransitionsMinus1](#balanceTransitionsMinus1)